mmaheu/nostromo/README.md

 This project is an example of a complete CI/CD pipeline of a simple static web application from sources to deployed Kubernetes pods.
 Adding some notes here
 ## Artifactory as Docker registry
-This project uses [Artifactory](https://jfrog.com/integration/artifactory-docker-registry/) as its Docker registry.
+This project uses [Docker Cloud](https://cloud.docker.com) as its Docker registry.
-You can [get a free trial](https://www.jfrog.com/artifactory/free-trial/) and try it out!

 Follow the documentation for setting up your Docker registry.

 ## Artifactory as Helm repository
-This project uses [Artifactory](https://jfrog.com/integration/helm/) as its Helm repository.
+This project uses [Localhost](http://localhost:8338) as its Helm repository.
-You can [get a free trial](https://www.jfrog.com/artifactory/free-trial/) and try it out!

 Follow the documentation for setting up your Helm repository.

 ## Jenkins
 Setup a [Jenkins](https://jenkins.io/) running with